ocapn/ocapn/implementation-guide/Implementation Guide.md

 #### Sturdyrefs

-Studyrefs are a type of OCapN locator that is used to encode an object on a specific node.
+Studyrefs are a type of OCapN locator that is used to encode an object on a specific peer.
 They can be encoded as a record which has the following structure:

 ```
-<ocapn-sturdyref node        ; ocapn-node record
+<ocapn-sturdyref peer        ; ocapn-peer record
                  swiss-num>  ; Binary data which identifies a specific object
 ```

 Alisha has a sturdyref locator, but said locator is encoded as a string as Ben shared it to her outside of OCapN.
 The mapping between the string and record encodings are defined in the [OCapN Locators](https://github.com/ocapn/ocapn/blob/main/draft-specifications/Locators.md) specification, so Alisha implements a conversion between the two encodings so she can use that to get it to the more native representation.
-She takes the information encoded in the OCapN Node locator to form a session using her existing CapTP implementation, but she needs to be able to reference the object specified by the `swiss-num`.
+She takes the information encoded in the OCapN peer locator to form a session using her existing CapTP implementation, but she needs to be able to reference the object specified by the `swiss-num`.

 She knows the steps to getting a reference to this object so she can send messages is as follows: